05nuha/Devcare/README.md

 > Real-time health monitoring for developers, integrated directly into IntelliJ IDEA.

 ---

-## 🎯 The Problem

-Developers spend 8+ hours daily at their desks, leading to:
-- Poor posture and chronic back pain
-- Repetitive strain injuries
-- Stress and burnout
-- Reduced productivity and focus

-Existing health solutions require context-switching away from the IDE. **DevCare brings health monitoring to where developers actually work.**

----

-## 💡 Our Solution

 DevCare is an IntelliJ IDEA plugin that provides seamless health monitoring without disrupting your workflow: